-Fauci Recovering at Home from West Nile Virus
+Fauci Recovering at Home From West Nile Virus

 A spokesperson said Fauci, 83, is expected to recover fully from the illness, CNN reported Saturday.

-There was no indication about how long Fauci, who became a household name during the COVID pandemic as part of the White House Coronavirus Task Force, was in the hospital.
+There was no indication about how long Fauci, who became a household name during the COVID-19 pandemic as part of the White House Coronavirus Task Force, was in the hospital.

-Fauci also served as chief medical advisor to President Joe Biden.
+Fauci also served as chief medical adviser to President Joe Biden.
 He retired from public service in December 2022.

 According to health experts, about 1,000 Americans end up in the hospital every year after contracting severe versions of the West Nile virus.